The F***ing Fulfords: Reception

 The show was a hit with both viewers and critics.
 Upon airing on Channel 4, 3.5 million viewers tuned in giving Channel Four a 17% audience share.

 The programme was nominated for a BAFTA, in the 'Best Single Documentary' category, in the 2005 awards year.
 It also featured in Channel Five's '100 most swearing TV shows' and came 7th with 24 swear words – mostly beginning with F – in the first 26 minutes.
 It was largely this issue – how the use of profane language divided individual strata within the British class system – that marked it out from any other programme or documentary in a similar vein.

 Follow-up programmes

 In a later programme entitled Why Britain's F****, he raised further points about the decline of a sense of duty, a lack of responsibility and basic knowledge of the United Kingdom's history.

-Francis and the four Fulford children returned to television, without the presence their wife and mother Kishanda, in the six-part series Life Is Toff, broadcast on BBC Three in autumn 2014.
+Francis and the four Fulford children returned to television, without the presence of their wife and mother Kishanda, in the six-part series Life Is Toff, broadcast on BBC Three in autumn 2014.